CSCfi/HPCS/README.md

 #### Configuring the client

-Informations about Spire-Server, HPCS-Server and Vault depends on the server installation and the setup choices made on it's side.
-If you don't know those informations, please contact your HPCS-Server service provider.
+Information about the Spire-Server, the HPCS-Server and the Vault depends on the respective server installation setup choices.
+For more information on the configuration, please contact your HPCS-Server service provider.

 The client configuration is made of 4 main sections, in INI format.
 In depth description of the configuration files is available [here](https://github.com/CSCfi/HPCS/docs/configuration).